County committee to decide fate of proposed 23.5-acre gravel mining expansion in Wheatland at Feb. 8 meeting

-BRISTOL – A proposal that aims to expand a gravel mining operation in Wheatland will remain delayed until February, according to proceedings that took place before the Kenosha County Planning and Development Committee Wednesday night.
+BRISTOL – A proposal to expand a gravel mining operation in Wheatland will remain stalled until February after a meeting of the Kenosha County Planning and Development Committee Wednesday night.

-Planning and Development Director Andy Buehler said while the committee did not act, it is expected to at the Feb.
-8 meeting when county officials and representatives of Lafarge Aggregates anticipate “everything to be submitted” before then.
+Planning and Development Director Andy Buehler said the panel is expected to act on the issue at its Feb.
+8 meeting when county officials and representatives of Lafarge Aggregates anticipate “everything to be submitted.”
 The committee meets at the Kenosha County Center at highways 45 and 50 in Bristol.

 Buehler said the committee could also expect Lafarge to make a presentation addressing modifications to the expansion proposal.